Mikrotik SXTsq G-5acD

 US vs International version

-On the positive side, it is a great CPE and can connect to DFS channels ( international version ) and other intersting features such as EAP TTLS authentication.
+On the positive side, it is a great CPE and can connect to DFS channels (international version) and has other interesting features such as EAP TTLS authentication.

 To factory reset an SXTsq, hold down the RouterBOOT reset button (located behind the front panel) during boot time until LED light starts flashing, then release the button to reset RouterOS configuration (total 5 seconds).

-Today, only iPhones are supported with the auto-config feature, which is no fun.
-However, it’s technically possible to connect with any capable device if you have the connection profile.
-My taking the profile from an iPhone, we can extract the pieces needed to connect a standard antenna such as the sxtsq.
+When you login to the LinkNYC unencrypted network, a captive portal prompts you to click a button, and if your device is supported, download a profile and reconnect to the encrypted network.
+Currently only iPhones are supported with the auto-config feature.
+However, it’s technically possible to connect with any capable device once you have a connection profile.
+By taking the profile from an iPhone, we can extract the pieces needed to connect a standard antenna such as the sxtsq.

 /interface wireless security-profiles add authentication-types=wpa-eap,wpa2-eap eap-methods=eap-ttls-mschapv2 group-ciphers=tkip,aes-ccm mode=dynamic-keys mschapv2-password=5fsOpxER firstname.lastname@example.org name=linknyc email@example.com tls-mode=dont-verify-certificate unicast-ciphers=tkip,aes-ccm /interface wireless set [ find default-name=wlan1 ] band=5ghz-a/n/ac channel-width=20/40/80mhz-Ceee country="united states2" default-authentication=no disabled=no frequency=auto security-profile=linknyc ssid="LinkNYC Private" wireless-protocol=802.11 /interface wireless connect-list add interface=wlan1 security-profile=linknyc ssid="LinkNYC Private" wireless-protocol=802.11